Carlos (miniseries): Production

 Initially, Assayas was worried about finding the right actor to play Carlos because they needed one who had "the shoulders and the charisma to carry this kind of movie on his back".
 He cast Ramirez who, like the real Carlos, is a Venezuelan and his family came from the same small Western Andean state.
 The actor described Carlos as, "a bit of a monster, a bit of a dreamer, a bit of an idealist, a bit of an assassin, a mixture of everything, full of contradictions, and that's what made him interesting to me".
 The production was shot in seven months across three continents in countries such as Austria, France, Germany, Hungary, Lebanon, and Morocco.
 The film was shot mostly in English with passages in French, Spanish, Hungarian, Italian, Arabic, German, Russian, Dutch, and Japanese.
 As filming continued, Ramirez put on 35 lb in order to resemble Carlos's overweight physical condition at the time of his capture.
 The final two hours of the film were shot in sequence.

 US release

-Already in November 2009, IFC Films acquired the US rights to both the mini-series and the theatrical version.
-The mini-series premiered on the Sundance Channel on October 11, 2010, where it was shown over three nights, while both long and short versions received a theatrical release.
+Already in November 2009, IFC Films acquired the US rights to both the miniseries and the theatrical version.
+The miniseries premiered on the Sundance Channel on October 11, 2010, where it was shown over three nights, while both long and short versions received a theatrical release.